reinator/tutorial_metabarcoding/_pages/handsOn_4.md

 Mapping and dealing with samtools and IGV.

-Right, so yesterday we have generated statistics for our raw data, have assembled it with two different assemblers and have even done a BLAST search to try to identify what we have assembled.
+Right, so we have already generated statistics for our raw data, assembled it with two different assemblers and even done a BLAST search to try to identify what we have assembled.
 Those are all good metrics to check our assembly.

 Another metric commonly used is to map all the reads back to our assembly and determine the percentage of mapping.
 As this was the data we inputted to assemble the contigs, we want that most of the reads mapped back to it, if not, it raises a red flag to us about the sanity of our assembly.
 So let’s learn how to use two new tools: `minimap2` and `samtools`.

-Choose one of your two assembly results (or run for both) and go to your folder.
-Identify the raw reads you have used to produce that assembly.
+Choose one of your two assembly results (or run for both) and go to its directory (`cd ~/<species_folder>/<hifiasm/hicanu>/`).
+Identify the raw reads (`<species_id>.600.fasta`) you have used to produce that assembly.
 Identify the assembly file.
 And let’s run `minimap2`.

 However, before running `minimap2` activate our conda environment: